Bastardkb/Skeletyl/README.md

 | Wires                   |        | 28 AWG recommended, Black, Red, Color |
 | Ribbon cables Flexstrip | 6      |                                       |

+## 3d Parts compatibility

+The revision 4 of the skeletyl introduces drastic changes with the bottom plate.
+It reuses the positioning of the screws of the Charybdis Nano, so that the Organic tent can be re-used.
+It also uses new voronoi-style plates.

+When choosing a model to print, be mindful of the version you choose.
+The files in the `V3` folder are **not** compatible with the V4 case.
+Since the V4 was made for homogeneity purposes only and doesn't bring any major improvements, if you want to use any of the `V3` mods that are not translated yet, go for the `V3`.

 ## Print the case

 The STL, STEP and Fusion files are included in this Github.